rlawrenc/cosc_304/labs/lab9/assign/README.md

 ## Question 1 - XPath (3 marks - optional)

 Write XPath expressions for the following queries.
-Use the Depts XML data set and the online [XPath query tool](https://cosc304.ok.ubc.ca/rlawrenc/tomcat/xml/xmlquery.html).
+Use the Depts XML data set and the online [XPath query tool (is down now)](https://cosc304.ok.ubc.ca/rlawrenc/tomcat/xml/xmlquery.html).

 1. Write an XPath expression that returns all departments with a budget less than $400,000.
 Output: